jao11/XMIMSIM/User-guide.md

 For packages of XMI-MSIM that were compiled with support for automatic updates, checking for new versions will occur by default when launching the program.
 This can be disabled in the [Preferences window](#updates).
 If you would like to check explicity, then click on _Help_->_Check for updates..._ for Windows and Linux, and XMI-MSIM->_Check for updates..._ for Mac OS X.

 When updates are available, a dialog will pop up, inviting the user to download the package through the interface.
 When the download is completed, quit XMI-MSIM and install the new version.
 It is highly recommended to always use the latest version of the interface.

+## Command line interface

+XMI-MSIM ships with a number of command line utilities that may be useful for some users.
+An overview:

+* `xmimsim-gui`: This executable corresponds to the graphical user interface of XMI-MSIM, as described in this user guide.
+This will mostly be useful for Linux users or Mac OS X users that compiled from source without gtk-mac-integration support.
+* `xmimsim`: The executable that actually does the hard simulations work.
+It is usually launched from within the graphical user interface with the _Play_, _Pause_ and _Stop_ buttons from the [control panel](#control-panel), but in some circumstances it may be useful from the command-line as well.
+It has a lot of options: consult them by running `xmimsim --help`.
+Windows users will have to use `xmimsim-cli.exe` since `xmimsim.exe` is compiled as a graphical user interface executable in order to avoid a console window from popping up during the simulation in XMI-MSIM.
+* `xmimsim-db`: Used to generate the `xmimsimdata.h5` file that contains the tables of physical data (mostly inverse cumulative distribution functions) that will be used during the simulation to speed things up drastically.
+This executable is intended for those that compile XMI-MSIM from source.
+* `xmimsim-conv`: A recently added executable that allows to extract the unconvoluted spectra from an XMSO file and apply the detector response function to it with different settings that were used initially to generate the XMSO file.
+* `xmimsim-harvester`: a daemon that collects seeds for the random number generators.
+Read [the note on the random number generators in the installation instructions](../wiki/Installation-instructions) for more information.
+* `xmso2xmsi`, `xmso2spe`, `xmso2csv`, `xmso2htm` and `xmso2svg`: utilities that allow for the conversion of XMSO files to the corresponding XMSI, SPE, CSV, HTML and SVG counterparts, providing the same functionality as obtained through _Tools_ -> _Convert XMSO file to_.
+* `xmsi2xrmc`: Utility to convert an XMSI file to the corresponding XRMC input-files.
+Read [here](#generate-xrmc-input-files) for more information.
+* `xmimsim-pymca`: The quantification plug-in that is used by PyMca.

+Most of these executables have quite a few options.
+Consult them by passing the `--help` option to the executable.

 ## Example files